ananejd/Anane/README.md

 Dubuging of the image and text jam up of the first section of the website noticed in medium sized screen views as well as navigation bar menu issues in mobile devices was resolved with the help of Andrew Sokolic, a software developer.

+Inspiration for the map functionality and making the contact form functional were derived from Mutt Rudge's lecture on the code institutes LMS.

 #### Content